 - 1. Establish inbound RTP security based on its preferred (first) RTP ciphersuite and End-End Secret0, as described in section 7.6.2.3.3.1 of this specification. - 2.
-If connection mode allows, be ready to receive RTP packets, which may arrive any time after this message is sent by the MTA_0 .
-If the list of ciphersuites for RTP was sent within a ModifyConnection command, the CMS may send an inactive directive to the MTA in the same command.
+If connection mode allows, be ready to receive RTP packets, which may arrive any time after this message is sent by the MTA0.
+If the list of ciphersuites for RTP was sent within a ModifyConnection command, the

+CMS may send an inactive directive to the MTA in the same command.
 The MTA should be returned to active status only when the new ciphersuite negotiation is complete.

-If the list of ciphersuites for RTCP contains at least one non-NULL encryption algorithm, before sending the response message, MTA_0 must:
+If the list of ciphersuites for RTCP contains at least one non-NULL encryption algorithm, before sending the response message, MTA0 must:

 - 1. Establish inbound RTCP security based on its preferred (first) RTCP ciphersuite and End-End Secret0, as described in section 7.6.2.3.3.1 of this specification. - 2.
-Be ready to receive RTCP packets, which may arrive any time after this message is sent by MTA_0 .
+Be ready to receive RTCP packets, which may arrive any time after this message is sent by MTA0.

 If MTA1 decides to use an alternate ciphersuite listed by MTA0, MTA0 will later have to update its RTP and RTCP keys.
 If MTA1 decides to send MTA0 packets before ciphersuite negotiation had completed, processing on those packets at MTA0 will fail (since it assumed a different ciphersuite).
-If media stream security is disabled (AUTH_NULL/RTP_ENCR_NULL ciphersuite list for RTP and RTCP_AUTH_NULL/RTCP_ENCR_NULL for RTCP), MTA0 will later have to discard its keys and send and receive RTP and RTCP packets without any security.
+If media stream security is disabled (AUTH\NULL/RTP\ENCR\NULL ciphersuite list for RTP and RTCP\AUTH\NULL/RTCP\ENCR\NULL for RTCP), MTA0 will later have to discard its keys and send and receive RTP and RTCP packets without any security.

-(3) $CMS_0 \rightarrow CMS_1$
+$(3) CMS_0 \rightarrow CMS_1$

-CMS_0 must send End-End Secret0 (if included), Pad_1 (if included) and the list of RTP and RTCP ciphersuites to CMS_1 (local to MTA_1) as selected by MTA_0 .
-CMS_1 will later forward this information to MTA_1 .
-Note that End-End Secret0 and Pad_1 will not be included if the RTP and RTCP ciphersuites lists both contain only the NULL authentication and NULL encryption combination.
+$CMS_0$ must send End-End Secret0 (if included), Pad1 (if included) and the list of RTP and RTCP ciphersuites to $CMS_1$ (local to $MTA_1$ ) as selected by $MTA_0$ . $CMS_1$ will later forward this information to $MTA_1$ .
+Note that End-End Secret0 and Pad1 will not be included if the RTP and RTCP ciphersuites lists both contain only the NULL authentication and NULL encryption combination.

-CMS_1 sends a CreateConnection to MTA_1 .
-Depending on the policy on CMS_1 , inside the LocalConnectionOptions parameter CMS_1 may provide list(s) of approved RTP and RTCP ciphersuites.
+CMS1 sends a CreateConnection to MTA1.
+CMS1 may provide lists of approved RTP and RTCP ciphersuites, if the CMS has been configured to do so.
 The ciphersuites are provided in the order of preference specified by the operator subject to the constraints specified in section 7.6.2.3.1.1.
-These ciphersuites should be what CMS_1 policy allows.

 The RemoteConnectionDescriptor must be included in this CRCX command.
-It must contain End-End Secret0 (if sent in step (3))and Pad1 (if sent in step (3)) received from MTA_0 (via CMS_0).
-It must also contain the ciphersuites preferred by MTA_0 .
+It must contain End-End Secret0 (if sent in step (3))and Pad1 (if sent in step (3)) received from MTA0 (via CMS0).
+It must also contain the ciphersuites preferred by MTA0.